kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 The SNI specification adds the following restrictions for a Hostname definition:

-- the hostname MUST be a fully qualified domain name.
+- The hostname MUST be a fully qualified domain name.
 - The usage of IPv4 and IPv6 addresses is not permitted.

 The following example defines hostname "my.example.com":